The Loud House Movie should be a gangster/Mafia film

 0 have signed.
 Let’s get to 100!

 The Loud family would be visiting Europe and would fight an evil Mafia Don.
-The film would introduce the Louds' rich distant cousins, L. R., his wife Margaret, and their children: Lorraine, Lena, Lina, Lorena, Licia, Richard, Lacey, Alana, Delores, Lizzy, and Lauren.
-The film would also introduce Richard's girlfriend, Veronica Santiago (Bobby and Ronnie Anne's rich second cousin).
-Also introduced is a fictional company called "Loud Industries", which is run by L. R. himself.
+The film would introduce the Louds' rich Irish-American distant cousins, Lucio, his wife Margaret, and their children: Lorraine, Lena, Lina, Lorena, Louise, Richard, Lacey, Alana, Delores, Lizzy, and Lauren.
+The film would also introduce Richard's Italian-American girlfriend, Veronica Mangano (Bobby and Ronnie Anne's rich second cousin).
+Also introduced is a fictional company called "Loud Industries", which is run by Lucio himself.

-Richard Loud III, the heir apparent to Loud Industries and a friend of Lincoln, would be an amalgamation of seven of his relatives (He would have Lori's bossiness, Leni's compassion, Luna's love for music, Lynn's love for sports and martial arts, Lincoln's planning, Lola's narcissism, and Lisa's intelligence).
-His girlfriend, Veronica Santiago, would show soft love towards him, such as hugging him, kissing him, etc., but she would also be a tomboy like Ronnie Anne, Licia, and Lynn Loud Jr., as she would be skilled in sports and martial arts.
-Richard's parents, L. R. and Margaret Loud, would be godparents to Bobby and Ronnie Anne.
+Richard Loud, the heir apparent to Loud Industries and a friend of Lincoln, would be an amalgamation of seven of his relatives (He would have Lori's bossiness, Leni's compassion, Luna's love for music, Lynn's love for sports and martial arts, Lincoln's planning, Lola's narcissism, and Lisa's intelligence).
+His girlfriend, Veronica Mangano, would show soft love towards him, such as hugging him, kissing him, etc., but she would also be a tomboy like Ronnie Anne, Licia, and Lynn Loud Jr., as she would be skilled in sports and martial arts.
+Richard's parents, Lucio and Margaret Loud, would be godparents to Bobby and Ronnie Anne.

 The film should have hints that the wealthy Louds are Catholics.
 Various hints would be shown such as Licia and Lorraine's crucifix necklaces, Delores' tiara having a cross on it, L. R. wearing a cross lapel pin on his suit, the wealthy members of the Loud family crossing their chests as Catholics do to pray (Lana was praying in an episode called "Fool's Paradise", so this would be a reference to the wealthy Louds' praying), and more.
 The film will not say anything about any character's religious faith, but it will be similar to Zootopia where a crime boss and his family are shown to be Catholic through hints.